Kamilosok/AI-Labs/Lab 4/README.md

 </details>

 ## Dueler protocol

+> Note: Rewriting the dueler would take some work, hence the testing for this Lab list should be done at one's convenience for testing.

 Two player programs communicate with the dueler over **stdin/stdout** using a simple text protocol.
 All messages are ASCII lines terminated by `\n`.